Sanford Wallace, aka “The Spam King” has just had his famous, two-decade-long career as a hacker put to an abrupt end by the legal system.

 Spamming is Difficult To Stop

 The lawsuits slowed his business for a time but Wired Magazine spoke with Wallace in 2003.
 He told Wired when asked about the lawsuits, “they put me into business—a business that worked”.

 At the time Spamford was referring to his attempt to launch a legitimate venture; a popular nightclub in New Hampshire.
 When his nightclub failed, Wallace made his way to Las Vegas where he founded a new company called SmartBot that infected computers with malware that subsequently triggered a pop-up ad for anti-spyware software to download.

-This venture quickly caught the attention of the FTC, which won a default judgement against Wallace in 2006.
+This venture quickly caught the attention of the FTC, which won a default judgment against Wallace in 2006.
 He was banned from the practice of infecting computers with malware, then presenting ads for paid malware removal software.
-Default judgements became Wallace's stock in trade.
+Default judgments became Wallace’s stock in trade.
 He was famously (perhaps purposefully) difficult to reach.
 He claimed to court officials that he was serially disorganized, which caused him to be unreachable.

 Why Spamming Is So Difficult To Control

 His next venture was truly brilliant.